Monday, September 16, 2024

 Beverly received lifetime achievement awards from the NAACP and BET.
 He was inducted into the Philadelphia Music Alliance Walk of Fame in 2008.
 And in 2009, more than a dozen music artists–including Mary J. Blige, Musiq Soulchild, Ledisi, Avant, Mint Condition, and Kevon Edmonds–got together to record the tribute album Silky Soul Music: An All-Star Tribute to Maze Featuring Frankie Beverly.
 Also, in May of this year, the 6000 block of Norwood Street in Philadelphia’s East Germantown section where Beverly grew up was renamed Frankie Beverly Way in his honor.

 Beverly was born in Philadelphia, Pennsylvania on December 6, 1946.
-He developed a love for music at a young age and sang gospel songs in the local church while growing up in the East Germantown section of Philadelphia.
+He developed a love for music at a young age and sang gospel songs at the local church in East Germantown.
 Beverly formed the short-lived a cappella doo-wop group the Blenders while still in high school.
 After the Blenders broke up, he formed the R&B group the Butlers (which later became Frankie Beverly and The Butlers) in 1963.
 In 1967, they released the Beverly-penned single “If That’s What You Wanted,” which became a Northern Soul standard.

 The group relocated to San Fransico in 1971 and renamed themselves Raw Soul.
 They caught the attention of Marvin Gaye’s sister-in-law who quickly told the soul legend about them.
 Gaye immediately recognized the young group’s talent and became their mentor.
 He featured them as one of his opening acts on his tours and eventually convinced them to change their name to Maze.
 He helped them secure a record deal with Capitol Records in 1976.
 Maze released their debut album Maze Featuring Frankie Beverly on the label in 1977.
 The album was a critical and commercial success.
 It contained the classic cuts “While I’m Alone,” “Happy Feelin’s” and “Lady of Magic.”
 The collection climbed to #6 on Billboard’s R&B album chart and #52 on the Billboard 200.
 It was certified Gold by the RIAA with 500,000 units sold.
 The album earned the band an ardent fanbase that remains strong to this day.
 Maze went on to land many more hits and distinguished themselves as one of R&B's most consistent and beloved bands, enjoying decades of continued success.